 How can we say with certainty that’s what happened?
 Because it’s what the crime scene photos show, the autopsy says and what the timeline and evidence proves.
-Raffaele didn’t know Guede and Amanda had briefly met him twice through her neighbours downstairs.
-The prosecutions nonsensical conspiracy theory of them both assisting a virtual stranger to murder a friend for nothing is, as former FBI agent, John Douglas and Mark Olshaker write, absurd.
+Raffaele didn’t know Rudy Guede and Amanda had briefly met him once through the downstairs neighbours.
+For a more detailed crime scene reconstruction about the murder and Rudy Guede’s break-in read Ron Hendry’s expert analysis here.

 The investigation into the murder of Meredith Kercher according to retired FBI agent Steve Moore in his new book, The Forgotten Killer: Rudy Guede and the Murder of Meredith Kercher: